c4-lab/minimal-mistakes/_pages/projects.md

 layout: single
 permalink: /projects/
 author_profile: false
+toc: true
+toc_icon:
+toc_label: "My Table of Contents"
+toc_icon: "fa-journal-whills"

 ---

+{% include toc %}

-Minimal Mistakes is a flexible two-column Jekyll theme.
+**Minimal Mistakes** is a flexible two-column Jekyll theme.
 Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.
 As the name implies --- styling is purposely minimalistic to be enhanced and customized by you :smile:.